Aaarpitaa/County-Health-Rankings/README.md

 -  Overall, the study demonstrates how spatial data analysis, grounded in the Life’s Essential 8 framework, can uncover the role of social and structural determinants in shaping cardiovascular outcomes and provide actionable insights for policymakers and public health leaders seeking to advance health equity.

 ### Note:
-The analysis was conducted in R using packages such as spdep, spatialreg, sf, psych, dplyr, and openxlsx, and employed methods including Moran’s I tests, Lagrange multiplier diagnostics, and spatial econometric models.
+- The analysis was conducted in R using packages such as spdep, spatialreg, sf, psych, dplyr, and openxlsx, and employed methods including Moran’s I tests, Lagrange multiplier diagnostics, and spatial econometric models.

-### Purpose
-This project was completed as a hands-on exercise in:
+- This project was completed as a hands-on exercise in:
 	•	Managing large, publicly available datasets
 	•	Applying regression methods in a real-world health context
 	•	Communicating findings through reproducible R scripts and clear visualizations